 Three major reasons why your Facebook competition might have too few entries

 Their next problem related to actually getting people to the tab in the first place.
 Whilst the Facebook link on their website took the viewer direct to the competition landing page, there was nothing about it on the actual Facebook Page itself.
 They had not pinned a status update about the contest to the top of the page nor had they boosted the post through the Facebook Ads Manager.

-I’d say that makes it still a better bet to run your contest through an app rather than directly on the wall.
+As mentioned earlier, it is best to run your contest through an app rather than directly on the wall.
 You don't want to get caught out with no proper terms and conditions because Facebook are going to wash their hands of any responsibility.